Sit-ups can offer many benefits but you may want other options. What are some alternatives to sit-ups with similar benefits?

 The next sit-up alternative may look less impressive than some of the previous options but the important thing is that heel taps can help you make your six-pack stand out more.

 - Lie down on your back with your feet on the ground.
-Your arms are stretched and by your sides.
+Your arms are stretched by your sides.

 - Raise your shoulders and push your lower back against the ground with the help of your ab muscles.
 Keep your neck in line with your upper body.